Menu

 The outcome of this study is concerning because this jump in potency can have dangerous consequences for users of Cannabis.
 The study revealed that both herbal cannabis and cannabis resin have become disturbingly stronger and more potent.

-Why Are the Study Results So Worrying?
+Why Are The Study Results So Worrying?

 THC, which stands for tetrahydrocannabinol, is the primary psychoactive ingredient in herbal Cannabis, and there has been an increase in THC from approximately 5% in the year 2006 to a worrying 10% in the year 2016.
 It’s the THC in Cannabis that’s been linked to psychosis.
 However, even though the concentrations of THC rose rapidly in Cannabis resin from 10% in 2011 to 17% in 2016, the concentrations in herbal cannabis were largely stable between the years 2006 and 2011.
 This means that, in Europe, cannabis resin is now a much more potent product.
 The increase in the potency of Cannabis resin is believed to be due to improved production methods in Europe and Morocco.